 A Mano, Fairmount

-In the before time, if you had taken a group of eight people to Stina, you would have been out of luck because that’s basically the whole dining room.
-But now that they’ve got outdoor seating, they allow reservations for groups of up to six.
+It’s cozy inside at Stina, but for a group of up to six, the BYOB’s cute streetery (which is heated in the winter) will accommodate.
 Order a selection of Mediterranean small plates for the table, or go classic wood-fire pizza all the way.
 Either option will please a crowd of people who are generally hard to please.
 1705 Snyder Avenue.

 There are tons of Mexican spots in the city where you can eat a huge meal for less than $30, but Mole Poblano works especially well since the space is great for hanging out.
 Call ahead to make a reservation for a group larger than four, then order far and wide.
 You could bring wine or beer, sure, but real pros know to pre-batch margaritas.
 1144 South 9th Street.